Meet Our Staff

 Director of Community Programs and Communications

-In addition to her work at the Center, Alanna is the Executive Director for the Irish American Business Chamber & Network in Philadelphia.
-The Irish Chamber is a non-partisan business organization promoting the development of economic and educational relationships between the US and the Island of Ireland.
-Alanna serves on the board of directors of the Commodore John Barry Arts & Cultural Society and the Delaware County Gaels, and is a member of the Society of the Friendly Sons & Daughters of St. Patrick in Philadelphia.
+In addition to her work at the Center, Alanna is the Executive Director for Philadelphia’s Irish American Business Chamber & Network.
+The Irish Chamber is a non-partisan business organization promoting the development of economic and educational relationships between the Greater Philadelphia Region and the Island of Ireland.

 Alanna spent many summers in County Antrim with her Granny, aunts, uncles, and cousins.
 After graduating from Bishop Shanahan High School, Alanna earned a bachelor’s degree in food marketing from Saint Joseph’s University.